 The entrance, for now, is free.

-Built in 1300 with tower-shaped red bricks, Singosari Temple is now the ruins of one of the ancient kingdoms of East Java.
-Nearby there are two gigantic statues (known as Dwarapala) which are believed to be the guards at the entrance to the palace.
+Built in 1,300 with tower-shaped red bricks, Singosari Temple is now the ruins of one of the ancient kingdoms of East Java, Indonesia.
+Nearby there are two gigantic statues (known as Dwarapala) believed to be the guards at the entrance to the palace.

-The temple is proof that there already was a kingdom in Malang and is 30 minutes away from the city center.
+The temple is proof that once there was a kingdom in Malang and is 30 minutes away from the city center.